b-sandrine/clean-shine/README.md

+## Project Start Date

 I started this app on 25/10/2022 13:30.

+## Project Motivation

-I wanted to practice what I learnt in React CDN.
-And look at what I did on netlify.
-Here is the link:
+I wanted to practice what I learnt about React CDN.
+The purpose was to host it on netlify.
+Here is the link to help you review my work: https://charming-biscuit-7bfa2d.netlify.app/

-The design is from online and I tried implementing it following what I learnt.
+## Notice

+The project design is from online.
+This is a clone of the official site which is for learning purpose.

+## How to run the project

+1. Clone the repository:
+    git clone git@github.com:b-sandrine/clean-shine.git
+2. Install live extension in VS Code
+3. Start the file using live extension